LahiRumesh/LahiRumesh/README.md

-# Hello World, I'm Lahiru 👋

-## I'm an AI researcher with a passion centered on Machine Learning and Computer Vision
+### I'm an AI researcher with a passion centered on Machine Learning and Computer Vision

 - 💻 I’m currently working as an AI Research Engineer
 - 📝 Learning and doing research in Computer Vision